The Purl Stitch

 Also known as the Throw Method or the American Method

-And here is a short close-up shot:
+And here is a short close-up shot: view video

 Combined Purling Method

 One must be aware, however, that directions on standard patterns need to be adapted to accommodate the different stitch orientation.
-Decreases and increases, and other stitch directions, need to be done differently than described in a pattern, or the stitches need to be re-oriented before executing them.
+Decreases and increases, and other stitch directions, need to be done differently than described in a pattern, or the stitches need to be re-oriented before executing them. l believe that wrapping the knit stitch the other way around, to create a similarly oriented stitch, is employed at times, to create a desired stitch orientation.

 Here's a site that has more info on knitting in the Combination way.